JsonParser

 property types and its generic information.
 We need to explicitly specify the target type for maps values.
 As you could guess, we can use a path to specify the mapping.
 But in this case, the path needs to address the values of the map!
 No problem - by using a special path name value

-we can address all the values of a map:value
+we can address all the values of a map:

 , we could specify the key's type, using the path reference keys